davidbalbert/roughcut/README.md

 - No multi-arity functions.
 - No argument destructuring.
 - The parser should be more friendly and wait for missing left parens instead of raising an error.
-- The source could be more cleaner, shorter, and less gross.
+- The source could be cleaner, shorter, and less gross.

 ## Requirements